Deontic Temporal Logic for Formal Verification of AI Ethics: Verification

-Algorithm~\ref{algm1} begins with initializing the solver in line 3.
-Subsequently, lines 4--10 declare the necessary variables and predicates for the process.
-Predicates, such as $\rho(), \sigma(), \lambda(), \eta()$, and $\beta()$, are functions that evaluate to either true or false.
-Here, $X$ represents the dataset and $i$ represents the specific user for whom the properties are being tested.
-Line 11 illustrates the first property of the COMPAS system, formulated in Z3 Python code, and line 12 employs the solver instance to ascertain its satisfiability.
+Algorithm~\ref{algm1} begins with initializing the solver in line 2.
+Lines 4--6 declare the abstract domains required for reasoning, namely the sorts System, Person, and Time, which allow the formulation of properties over individuals and temporal instances.
+Line 10 introduces a binary predicate defining a partial ordering over time, enabling temporal reasoning.
+Subsequently, lines 12--16 declare predicates, each defined as a Boolean-valued function over a person and a time point, to represent the system state during the process.
+The predicates $\rho(), \sigma(), \lambda(), \eta()$, and $\beta()$, each evaluates to either true or false.
+Here, $x$ represents the data distribution of the AI system and $i$ represents the specific individual for whom the properties are being tested.
+Lines 18 and 19 define the deontic operators $\textit{Perm}$ (permission) and $\textit{Obl}$ (obligation), which take a Boolean condition and a time instant as arguments and evaluate to a Boolean value, thereby enabling the expression of deontic constraints in a temporal context.
+Lines 30--32 illustrate the first property of the COMPAS system, formulated in Z3 Python code, and line 33 employs the solver instance to ascertain its satisfiability.
 In our example, this yields a 'satisfied' result.
-Similarly, lines 13--20 assess the remaining four properties, with 'satisfied' results obtained for property 5, while properties 2, 3, and 4 return 'unsatisfied'.
+Similarly, lines 34--51 assess the remaining four properties, with 'satisfied' results obtained for property 5, while properties 2, 3, and 4 return 'unsatisfied'.
 This indicates that the system fails to adhere to some of the defined ethical properties and, therefore, is deemed unethical.